Note: The following scenario is fictional and used for illustration.

 For international clients, carefully managing UK residence status minimizes worldwide IHT exposure.
 This involves detailed tracking of days present, understanding treaty provisions, and timing the establishment of excluded property trusts.
 It's complex, specialist work requiring coordination between UK and overseas advisors.

-A worked example: A client with an £8 million estate uses a combination of family investment company (£3 million of growth assets), excluded property trust (£2 million overseas assets), and strategic gifting with taper relief to reduce IHT from approximately £2.7 million to under £800,000 over a 7-10 year planning period.
+A client with an £8 million estate uses a combination of family investment company (£3 million of growth assets), excluded property trust (£2 million overseas assets), and strategic gifting with taper relief to reduce IHT from approximately £2.7 million to under £800,000 over a 7-10 year planning period.
 The saving of nearly £2 million justifies the substantial professional fees for specialist advice and ongoing administration.

-Critical warning: All advanced strategies require specialist legal and tax advice.
+All advanced strategies require specialist legal and tax advice.
 Wealth managers should identify opportunities and coordinate the planning team, but implementation must be handled by solicitors and tax specialists with expertise in these structures.
 The cost of getting complex planning wrong—through HMRC challenges, failed structures, or unintended tax charges—far exceeds professional fees.

 Property-Rich, Cash-Poor Clients: Special Considerations